eea/eea.docker.volumesbackup/README.md

    $ chmod a+x docker-rsync-bck.sh
    $ ./docker-rsync-bck.sh
 ```
-The script will create a subfolder ```volume-copy`` if does not exist and store the volumes content in there.
+The script will create a folder ```/var/local/dockerbck/volume-copy``` if does not exist and will store the volumes content in there.

 ### TODO
 - To be dockerised.
 So that we can run it like: